Mahmoud al-Zahar: Career with Hamas

 Al-Zahar has remained a senior official and spokesperson for the group and was rumoured to have succeeded to leadership of the group following Israel's assassination of Ahmed Yassin in 2004.
 Hamas routinely denied this rumour, but refused to name who their new leader was, for fear of Israeli action.
 Al-Zahar was elected for Hamas to the Palestinian Legislative Council at the 2006 Palestinian legislative election, and continues to be a member (as no elections for the PLC have taken place since).
-He was foreign minister in the Hamas-dominated Palestinian Authority Government of March 2006 (also known as the First Haniyeh Government) that was sworn in on 20 March 2006.
+He was foreign affairs minister in the Hamas-dominated Palestinian Authority Government of March 2006 (also known as the First Haniyeh Government) that was sworn in on 20 March 2006.
 Al-Zahar's main challenge was to break the United States-led diplomatic boycott of the Haniyeh government.
 On 14 June 2006, Palestinian officials reported that al-Zahar brought twelve suitcases stuffed with US$26.7 million in cash into Gaza through its border with Egypt, which was controlled by Palestinian Authority forces loyal to Palestinian Authority President Mahmoud Abbas of Fatah.
 Al-Zahar was at least the third known Hamas official to be caught with large sums of cash: Hamas spokesman Sami Abu Zuhri had been stopped the previous month.

 On 15 January 2008, al-Zahar's son Hussam, a member of IQB, was reportedly killed in an IDF air strike in a car full of Hamas fighters in northern Gaza.

 In 2010, al-Zahar revealed to the press that Yasser Arafat had instructed Hamas to launch militant attacks—including suicide bombings—against Israel in 2000, due to peace talks not going anywhere.

 Al-Zahar was interviewed by Sky News following the 2021 Israel–Palestine crisis.
 He described the two-state solution as "a failed process" that would never be accepted by Israel and stated that the State of Israel did not have a right to exist, describing it as a "settlement".
 Asked about accusations that Hamas had targeted Israeli civilians, al-Zahar denied the claims, and also denied when asked that Hamas is anti-Semitic: "We are not against Jews because Jews were living this area for many centuries.
 I'm speaking about occupation."

-During the 2023–present Gaza War, the United Kingdom placed economic sanctions on al-Zahar.
+During the Gaza War, the United Kingdom placed economic sanctions on al-Zahar.